xbmc/kodi-tv/src/content/article/kodi-21-2-omega-release/index.md

 **Android Deployment**

 We always do what's known as a "staged" deployment roll out for Android.
 So if you didn't  receive the update immediately, it should have come through over the following week or so, and rollout should now be complete.

+**Note for Windows Users**

+Because we're updating binary add-ons with this release, you're likely to experience crashes due to version issues if you don't also update the Visual C++ runtime.
+This is particularly likely if you stay on 21.1 (i.e. the add-ons get updated, but Kodi doesn't).

+The solution is to upgrade to 21.2 and thus install the Visual C++ runtime that comes with the 21.2 installer or, if you really want stay on 21.1, update the Visual C++ runtime externally from <https://aka.ms/vs/17/release/vc_redist.x64.exe>.